 So, how do you pick the perfect business domain name?
 With nearly 8,400 domain names being picked every day, how can you stand out?

-We’re here to walk you through the 12 things you need to consider when choosing your business domain name.
+Here are the 12 things you need to consider when choosing your business domain name.

 If you’ve never started a business and chosen a business domain name before, you have a few unknowns ahead of you.